-🔻 Js 🗹 Player Scoring (Script) 🔯 🔅,
+🔻 🔢 🗹 Player Sco ring (Script) 🔯 🌣,

-Script B PlayerScoring 0
+Script PlayerScoring 0

 Score Text None (Text) 0

-- Add ObjectScoring script to each of the Rigidbody objects you want to collect for scoring - For each object that you want to collect for scoring, first select it in the Hierarchy window. - In the Inspector window, make sure that it has the Rigidbody component. - In the Inspector window, change the Tag to CollisionObject.
-If this Tag does not exist yet, you will need to create it by selecting the Add Tag... option from the drop-down menu, clicking on the + symbol under Tags, entering the name CollisionObject in the pop-up window, and clicking the Save button. - In the Inspector window, click on the Add Component button. - In the drop-down menu, select Scripts → ObjectScoring.
+- Prepare each of the objects you want to collect for scoring - For each object that you want to collect for scoring, first select it in the Hierarchy window. - In the Inspector window, make sure that it has a Collider component.
+If not, add one and size it as appropriate for the object. - In conjunction with the Collider component, either: A) check IsTrigger checkbox, or B) add a Rigidbody component, but NOT both.
+The former makes a non-solid collectible, whereas the latter make a solid collectible. - In the Inspector window, change the object's Tag to CollisionObject.
+If this Tag does not exist yet, you will need to create it by selecting the Add Tag... option from the drop-down menu, clicking on the + symbol under Tags, entering the name CollisionObject in the pop-up window, and clicking the Save button.
+If for some reason you can't create a new Tag, use the Finish Tag. - In the Inspector window, click on the Add Component button.
+Then in the drop-down menu, select Scripts → ObjectScoring.
 You should now see the following script component attached to the object.